-IV.C.9.5: Board agendas/minutes
+Board agendas/minutes

-IV.C.10 Board policies and/or bylaws clearly establish a process for board evaluation.
+10. Board policies and/or bylaws clearly establish a process for board evaluation.
 The evaluation assesses the board's effectiveness in promoting and sustaining academic quality and institutional effectiveness.
 The governing board regularly evaluates its practices and performance, including full participation in board training, and makes public the results.
 The results are used to improve board performance, academic quality, and institutional effectiveness.

-The Board of Trustees is committed to assessing its own performance as a Board through monthly meeting assessments and annually in May/June to identify its strengths and areas in which it may improve its functioning (IV.C.10.1).
+The Board of Trustees is committed to assessing its own performance as a Board through monthly meeting assessments and annually in May/June to identify its strengths and areas in which it may improve its functioning.
 Trustees then establish goals strengthening performance based upon the Board's monthly meeting assessments and annual assessment to measure its performance, effectiveness, and improvement in meeting Board performance goals.
-The results are tabulated and presented to the Board in the June/July meeting.
-BP and AP 2745 Board Self-Evaluation (IV.C.10.2) provides the process for which the Board members complete the evaluation.
+The results is tabulated and presented to the Board in the June/July meeting.
+BP and AP 2745 Board Self-Evaluation provides the process for which the Board members complete the evaluation.
 Results for each monthly meeting assessment are reviewed at the next regularly scheduled Board meeting.
 Each January, the Board appoints two trustees to serve on an Ad Hoc Board Self-Evaluation Committee to review the process and survey instruments with the Chancellor.
 The committee members report the outcomes to the full Board in a regularly scheduled meeting no later than May.
-The annual assessment instrument is provided to the Consultation Council members for their evaluation of the Board (IV.C.10.3).
-Both evaluation results are shared at the Board's Annual Planning

-Session in June.
+The annual assessment instrument is provided to the Consultation Council members for their evaluation of the Board.
+Both evaluation results are shared at the Board's Annual Planning Session in June.
 New or updated Board development goals for strengthening performance will be determined based on the results.

-Ventura College meets the standard.
+VC meets the standard.
 The board has policies and a process for evaluation.
 However, due to extended preparation and response time, some of these self-evaluation report timelines have not been met consistently.
 This has been identified, and the process for regular board evaluation is being improved.
 This includes the creation of better assessment instruments.